Skip to main content

 What are advertisements?

 It is essential to understand that advertisements are designed to persuade an audience to purchase a product or service.
-For example, a Tata Sky or Netflix advertisement service.
+For example, a Tata Sky or Netflix services.
 Products like the Nivea Soap, Fair and Lovely, and Toothpaste ads.
 These tell the audience to buy a product or a service.
 These are usually commercial in nature.

 What is Propaganda?